Pikes Peak Ranger District

 Respect and appreciate wild places and their inhabitants.
 Learn the skills necessary to enjoy your National Forest while practicing Leave No Trace ethics.

-There are 5 major recreation areas on the Pikes Peak Ranger District:
+There are several major recreation areas on the Pikes Peak Ranger District:

 Manitou Park Recreation Area